lilyinstarlight/python-fooster-db/README.md

 db.py
 =====
 db.py is a human-readable, magic database implemented in Python.
 The database is in a simple table format indexed by the first column and the entries are utilized as objects with their database values as attributes.
-Supported attribute types are str, int, and bool.
+Supported attribute types are str, list of str, int, and bool.
 The database file is automatically kept up to date with all changes to the entry objects and any manipulation of the database.

 Usage
 -----